autistic-symposium/web3-toolkit-rs/README.md

 <br>

 * **[📚 web3-toolkit-rs](web3-toolkit-rs)**
-    - on-going development of a library and set of rust scripts with my fav on-chain ops: ethereum etl, websockets, dexs and cexs retrieval, and more.
+    - ongoing development of a library and set of rust scripts with my fav on-chain ops: ethereum etl, websockets, dexs and cexs retrieval, and more.

 <br>